Brentwood and Ongar

 Parliamentary Secretary for the Cabinet Office.

 History

 The seat was created for the February 1974 general election, primarily from part of the abolished constituency of Billericay.
 It has always been a safe Conservative seat.

 It was held by Eric Pickles between the General Election in 1992 and 2017 when he stood down.

 The Liberal Democrats amassed their largest share of the vote in 1992 (including results for their two predecessor parties).
-At the 2010 election their candidate was second-placed with 13.6% of the vote, ahead of the Labour Party's candidate.
+At the 2010 election their candidate was second-placed with 13.6% of the vote, ahead of the Labour Party's candidate, but this proved the peak of their support, as they declined to fourth place in 2015 and then behind Labour in 2017 and 2019.

 In the 2001 election, Pickles was opposed by Martin Bell, who had represented the Tatton constituency in the last Parliament as an independent and had pledged not to seek re-election there.
 Bell failed to gain Brentwood and Ongar from the Conservatives, but cut the Conservative majority to just 6.5%, the lowest in the seat's history.

+The pattern of elections in the seat was disrupted by the emergence of UKIP who jumped to second place in 2015.
+Following the retirement of Eric Pickles, in the 2017 and 2019 elections it was the Labour Party candidate who emerged as the main challengers to the Conservatives in the seat.